openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 three hierarchical levels of interaction.

 * A *post* is the first level of interaction.
 A post opens a new subject.
-Posts are often posed as questions, either to start a conversation or to surface an issue that requires some action.
-When you add a post, you categorize it as a **Question** or as a **Discussion**.
+Posts can be made as questions, to solicit a concrete answer, or as discussions, to start a conversation.
+When you add a post, you decide whether to add it as a **Question** or as a **Discussion**.

 * A *response* is the second level of interaction.
 A response is a reply made directly to a post to provide a solution or continue the conversation.